Connect an AI Agent to Jira tickets

 BONUS

 The above blog post was written by a human (yours truly) but could have just as well been written by AI.
-For example, by pasting a prompt like this one into ChatGPT (the o4-mini-high model):
+For example, by pasting a prompt like this one into ChatGPT:

 I need an API endpoint that allows me to search through my Jira tickets.